PinchenCui/Firecracker-Experimental/README.md

 make vmlinux
 ```
 - This step needs to asscociates with a compliation configuration file, which is included in this repo.
-  * CoreOS.conf is the config file for CoreOS compliation.
+  * coreos.conf is the config file for CoreOS compliation.
   * kernel.conf is the config file for native Linux.
-  * Using CoreOS.conf with CoreOS kernel source, a 500MB kernel can be generated.
+  * Using coreos.conf with CoreOS kernel source, a 500MB kernel can be generated.
   * Using kernel.conf with Linux kernel source, a 22MB minimum kernel can be generated.

 - Since the two file are not aligned, and all the configurations are not in same order, diff.py is created to compare two configuration files.
   * Total 867 entries are different.

+ # From 500MB to 22MB
+- All the different entries are summarzied in diff.txt.
+Further customization can be applied.